The one-size-fits-all benefits era is over

 But the platforms available today handle the ugly parts behind the scenes.
 Eligibility rules, tax treatment, vendor payments, claims processing, compliance checks all automated.
 The employee just sees a clean, app-like experience where they pick what they want.

 Smart curation means looking at who your employees actually are.
-If 60% of your workforce is under 30, maybe prioritize upskilling, fitness, and financial planning.
+If 60% of your workforce is under 30, prioritise upskilling, fitness, and financial planning.
 If you have a lot of working parents, childcare and elder care should be prominent.
 If your team is distributed, remote work setup and commute flexibility matter more than office perks.

 The counterintuitive cost story